Normally an announcement about submissions for a journal wouldn’t grab my attention. But a single-line poem, now that was interesting!

 My reflection on the monoku

 My initial reaction to this form of poetry is that it seems very challenging.
 However, what I like about it is its attempt to push the reader to a greater level of understanding.
 It makes me think a little bit about Foster’s article about the challenge of words in nature writing.
 Part of Foster’s argument was that sometimes words limit our ability to experience nature, it is the spaces and the sounds that let the experience shine through.
 I hear something similar in Summers’ comment about the monoku being subversive in order to tell a greater truth.
 Or Bjerg’s comment that perhaps the monoku better represents our thought process.
-This also makes me think about a recent article written by Dan Beachy-Quick.
-In this article Beachy-Quick is speaking about poetry as a genre, but I think his statements applies here.
+This also makes me think about a recent article written by Dan Beachy-Quick about the genre of poetry.

 “Poems might be understood as regions of intense becoming, spaces of encounter and relations in which–impossibly enough–for a brief while a kind of metamorphosis occurs and, as Arthur Rimbaud so succinctly put it, ‘I am other.’
 That otherness isn’t an escape from, but an entrance into.”Dan Beachy-Quick